 Maximising income by taking a more entrepreneurial approach to income generation and developing new income streams.
-The following priorities have already been identified or agreed but a full programme of work will now need to be developed and reported for sign-off to Councillors for February 2020.
+The following priorities have already been identified or agreed but a full programme of work will now need to be developed and reported for sign-off in the annual Service Area Plans.

-INITIATIVE FFF Ref Produce and implement a masterplan for St Nicholas Park and Myton Fields ABCEF Review approach to treasury management F Upgrade CCTV Service BCEF Review delivery model for Enterprise Team's work CEF Develop more commercial approach to a. pest and b. kennel services EF Develop St Mary's Lands commercial opportunities CEF Undertake car parking charge review CF
+INITIATIVE FFF Ref Produce and implement a masterplan for St Nicholas Park and Myton Fields ABCEF Review approach to treasury management F Upgrade CCTV Service BCEF Capitalise on proven Enterprise Team business model: Expand service provision to maximise income and targeted support CEF Develop more commercial approach to our community protection services EF Develop a commercial investment strategy CEF Undertake car parking charge review CF Develop a more commercial approach to events in the District DEF Develop the strategic approach to grant finding and other sources of public funding DEF